Ossian Donner: Biography

 Donner founded the wool mill in Hyvinkää and served as CEO of the United Wool Factory until 1918.

-He built a house on Mauritzgatan 6 in Kruununhaka in Helsinki for his wife and two children in 1901.
-Since the early 1930s it is the seat of Svenska Klubben.
+In 1901 he and his Scottish wife, Violet Marion McHutchen (1869-1944), commissioned the Scottish architect (Sir) Robert Lorimer to design a house on Mauritzgatan 6 in Kruununhaka in Helsinki for them and their two children.
+Since the early 1930s it has been the seat of Svenska Klubben.

-During the civil war in Finland, his Scottish wife, Violet McHutchen, saw Russian officers being executed in a park the near their home.
-Shocking war experiences forced the family to move to London, where Ossian Donner became the Finland's Representative and later became Chargé d'affaires to the United Kingdom in 1919.
+During the 1918 Finnish Civil War, his wife saw Russian officers being executed in a park the near their home.
+Shocking war experiences forced the family to move to London, where Ossian Donner became Finland's Representative and later became Chargé d'affaires to the United Kingdom in 1919.

-During the Åland Islands dispute, he was also Finland's Special Envoy at the League of Nations.
+During the Åland Islands dispute (1917-1921), he was also Finland's Special Envoy at the League of Nations.

-He held a speech against the Soviet Union which ended his diplomatic career.
+He made a speech against the Soviet Union which ended his diplomatic career.

 He was released from Finland as Envoy to London in 1925.
 After that, he settled permanently in England and gained British citizenship.
+In 1936 he bought the country house and the 1200-acre deer park at Hurstbourne Park, near Whitchurch, Hampshire.